A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Simulation Study

 We repeat the same experiment, this time with $n_i\in\{100,101,102\}$.
 Since in this case $d_u$ requires too much time to be computed exactly, we exploit \Cref{prop:pruning} and consider the smallest $\varepsilon>0$ such that $P_\varepsilon(T_{C^1_i})$ and $P_\varepsilon(T_{C^2_i})$ have fewer or equal then $15$ leaves.
 We then call $d_{opt}(T_{C_1},T_{C_2})=\max\{\varepsilon/2, d_u(P_\varepsilon(T_{C_1}),P_\varepsilon(T_{C_2}))\}$.

 In general we have the following inequality:

 The results of the simulations can be seen in \Cref{fig:simulation_1}.
 Looking at \Cref{fig:diff}, \Cref{fig:mean}, \Cref{fig:big_n} we see that, in the context of our data-generating process, the approximation given by $d_{lab}$ is very unreliable, producing a median error which around $50-60\%$, but with some outliers which are completely off from the values obtained with $d_u$, with errors of more than $3$ times the actual value. \Cref{fig:max} instead shows that, with our data-generating pipeline, the gap between $d_u$ and $d_l$ is almost always $0$, which means that we are exactly computing the interleaving distance.
+The computations are carried out on a 2016 laptop with Intel(R) processor Core(TM) i7-6700HQ CPU @ 2.60GHz, 4 cores (8 logical) and 16 GB of RAM.
+The employed MBLP solver is the freely available IBM CPLEX Optimization Studio 12.9.0.

 As a conclusive remark, we say that the computational advantages of the labeled approach are immense and potentially adequate even for real time applications, but from our simulation we see that the results need to be taken with care, for the approximation produced is not always good.
 On the other hand, with the present implementation, the computational cost of our approach becomes prohibitive quite quickly as the number of leaves in the trees increases, even if there might be situations - like the one in this simulation - in which the approximation scheme we used for $n_i\geq 100$ can produce good estimates.
 We think that interactions between the two approaches could lead to substantial speed-ups: being able to fix the value of some variables in our algorithm exploiting the labeling scheme by \cite{curry2021decorated} could greatly reduce the dimensionality of the problem and thus its computational cost.